kcp-dev/kcp/docs/content/developers/kcp-playground.md

             - name: "<apiExport name>" # required
               apiResourceSchemas: # required
                 - "<apiResourceSchema name>"
+              permissionClaims:
+                - "<permission claim struct, same as the kcp APIExport API>"
             # Add more apiExports...

           # APIBinding to be added to the workspace.